nf-osi/usagereports/README.md

 # usagereports

+## Intro

-This contains scripts and an Rmarkdown template to generate data usage reports for a funder.
+This is an R package with functions and templates to generate data usage reports for a funder.
 **No real data** lives here.
-To propose a new plot figure, you *should* add a corresponding function to create example data so it's clear what the data looks like.

-The collection of functions in `R` are:
+The collection of functions in `R` are prefixed with their intent:
 - `query_*` : Query and compile data from data warehouse, portal assets, Google Analytics, etc.
 - `to_*` : Take data output from `query_*` and massage to the structure needed for specific plots or other forms.
 - `plot_*` : Generate plots that go into the report.
 - `simd_*` : Simulate example data for the corresponding plots.

-## Workflow
+## Usage

-Overall, the functions can be put together in the manner represented below to generate the desired figures.
+There are several ways in which you can view and engage with this package:

+1. For heavily guided usage and workflow to put together a full biannual or annual PDF report deliverable for a sponsor funder.
-Figures are approximately numbered by the order in which they appear in the "suggested" report format.
+See the supporting flowchart and templates below; figures are approximately numbered by the order in which they appear in the "suggested" report format.
-However, the package should make it easy to just use for 1-2 figures or mix and match for another report format.

-**Please contribute back if you have additional or alternative figures that would be useful!**

 ```mermaid